Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and an associated intent handler, that performs the action intended by the user.
 An activity handler therefore consists of a set of user intent handlers.

-## EngageIDE: The EngageUI IDE for wxWidgets
+## MyDE: An EngageUI IDE for wxWidgets
-EngageIDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
+MyDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
 It has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the core toolkit -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.
 We support this toolkit and it's ready for use by developers.
-2. Code for an IDE for producing an EngageUI app (about 6000 LOC).
+2. Code for an IDE for producing an EngageUI app (about 7000 LOC).
-The IDE will be fully functional in our next release which is Oct 06.
+The IDE will be fully functional in our next release.
 As you would expect, the IDE itself is an EngageUI app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.
 This IDE has been designed for Khitchdee's internal use.
 A developer can customize it for their specific code writing workflow.

-We have designed this IDE to have the minimum features needed for our own app development, which is a suite of CAD tools for land-vehicle design.
-IDE features:
-1.
-This IDE has keyboard-only input, no mouse input is used.
-So code editing, navigation, building and debugging are all done using keyboard commands.
-2.
-It follows an "all in one place" approach to codebase organisation.
-We don't break our codebase into separate .cpp with associated headers.
-All the functions and classes are declared in a single .cpp file.
-This file has in the 10s of Ks of lines of code.
-How do we navigate such a large codefile?
-3.
-We introduce 2 navigational constructs above the language level The Block and the Sub-block.
-These demarcators for these constructs are contained inside comment blocks.
-We make it very easy to fold code using a single keyboard command and blocks and sub-blocks can also be folded.
-Large comment blocks can be included in the code without interfering with code readability by keeping them folded until they need to be read.
-This helps create an efficient process for code documentation.
-4.
-The entire display area is used to display code in a 3 column format with a wider active center column and read-only side columns.
-This makes it possible to view 120 lines of code on a hi-res screen.
-At any given time, only one section of code is kept open (not folded) and a mechanism is provided to jump to (or back from) the definition of any symbol.
-This facilitates keeping only one section of code open at a time.
-5.
-This IDE has been designed to develop EngageUI apps.

-## Building EngageIDE:
+## Building MyDE:
 (interaction time ~1hr)
 Should you build this app?
 1. If you want to build a simple keyboard-driven app using wxWidgets.